panu-kangas/panu-kangas/README.md

 👨‍🎓 I'm a Hive Helsinki graduate from 2025 (read more about the education here: https://www.hive.fi/en/about-hive/)

 📱 I'm currently working as an embedded software developer Trainee at Nokia.
-My work is mainly focused around Nokia's 5G network product
+My work is mainly focused around Nokia's 5G software

 🎭 Before my IT career I was a musical theatre actor for 10 years.
-You might have heard my voice listening to audio books in Finnish; I've narrated over 100 of them 🤓

-🔥 Super hyped and passionate about coding and computer science!
+I've also done a significant career as a voice actor; I've narrated over 100 audio books and been the Finnish voice of hundreds of different cartoon characters

-👾 I'm especially interested in game development, which I do as a hobby for now
+👾 As a software developer I'm especially interested in game development, which I do a lot on my free time

 <br/>